pillargg/youtube-upload/README.md

     "tags" : ["tag1", "tag2", "tag3"],
     "categoryId" : "22",
     "privacyStatus" : "private", # Video privacy.
-Can either be "public", "private", or "unlisted" "kids" : False # Specifies if the Video if for kids or not.
+Can either be "public", "private", or "unlisted" "kids" : False, # Specifies if the Video if for kids or not.
 Defaults to False.
     "thumbnailLink" : "https://cdn.havecamerawilltravel.com/photographer/files/2020/01/youtube-logo-new-1068x510.jpg" # Optional.
 Specifies video thumbnail.
 }